TinkerPal99/PiCentral/readme.md

 Welp, what you can do ?
 No idea, but for me this will be a central point for my PiFleet.
 A crowd of diffirent drones and rover which will get and send information from/to this central point.

-Of course the application will grow for this reason, but here are the endpoints you can reach so far.
+Of course the application will grow to achieve this goal, but here are the endpoints you can reach so far.
+As seen in the docker-compose, the apis are only reachable through proxy.
+FOr this I use the dockerimage pottava/proxy

 management